yaaooo/werewolf-vscode-theme/README.md

 ## Credits

-Illustrations wonderfully crafted by Natalie Tan.
+Illustrations wonderfully crafted by [Natalie Christian Tan](https://nataliechristiantan.com/work).

 [Sarah Drasner's article on CSS Tricks](https://css-tricks.com/creating-a-vs-code-theme/) was a valuable resource for getting me started.
 It also provided me with perspective on design decisions on topics such as managing contrast (though in this theme's case I took plenty of liberties).

-Last but not least, kudos to the Telltale team for putting together this memorable series (it's been almost eight years!) — and of course, the creators of _Fables_ for inspiring them in the first place.
+Last but not least, kudos to the Telltale team for putting together [this memorable series](https://www.youtube.com/watch?v=_htfCzTjCpA) — and of course, the creators of _Fables_ for inspiring them in the first place.